VBog/Bg-Bible-References/readme.txt

 = 3.12.1 =

 * Added links to interpretation by Lopuchin on the site azbyka.ru
+* Fixed bugs.

 = 3.12.0 =